Dumxrg/konatafier/README.md

 - Critical error
 - Information

-💾 When you open the program for the first time, it will **create a backup copy** of your sound scheme
+💾 When you open the program for the first time, it will **automatically create a backup copy** of your sound scheme
 so that you can roll back if necessary.
 The file will be called `firstbackup`.

 You can also create a backup copy yourself — in point 4.
 **Enjoy!**
-"# konatafier"